 By Charlotte Myriam.
 Diagram.
 Published at Tuesday, December 19th 2017, 15:27:04 PM.
 Wiring diagrams use standard symbols for wiring devices, usually different from those used on schematic diagrams.
 The electrical symbols not only show where something is to be installed, but also what type of device is being installed.
 For example, a surface ceiling light is shown by one symbol, a recessed ceiling light has a different symbol, and a surface fluorescent light has another symbol.
 Each type of switch has a different symbol and so do the various outlets.
 There are symbols that show the location of smoke detectors, the doorbell chime, and thermostat.
 On large projects symbols may be numbered to show, for example, the panel board and circuit to which the device connects, and also to identify which of several types of fixture are to be installed at that location.

-By Jessica Mireille.
+By Madeleine Catherine.
 Circuit.
 Published at Tuesday, December 19th 2017, 14:32:55 PM.
 An intuitive way to understand the behavior of voltage and current in electronic circuits is to use hydrodynamic systems as an analogue.
 In this system, voltage is represented by gravitational potential or height of the fluid column, and current is represented by the fluid flow rate.